IngridMorstrad/IngridMorstrad.github.io/content/posts/technical/2025-12-08-improving-as-a-programmer.md

 Motivation/discipline is a factor in how long you can do an activity and still remain focused.

 Expanding your toolkit (similar to a basketball player learning post moves, 3-point shots, or ball handling skills) is also very likely to help.
 What does a programmer's toolkit look like?
 At the most basic level, discipline is vital, and can contribute to other activities as well.
-It's likely (see "Flow" by Mikhail XYZ or "Grit" by Angela Duckworth or "Deep Work" by Cal Newport) that continous long hours can unlock growth that short bursts spread over many days cannot.
+It's likely (see "Flow" by Mikhail XYZ or "Grit" by Angela Duckworth or "Deep Work" by Cal Newport) that continuous long hours can unlock growth that short bursts spread over many days cannot.
 In the same vein, discipline to "practice" day-in/day-out cannot be compensated for by cramming many more hours in a short period (there are studies showing that interleaving can help retention).

 What else could fit into a programmer's toolkit?
 A knowledge of command-line (unix) tools like grep, sed, less, cat, cut, find used to parse and work with logs/text files is helpful.
-Working with a debugger (of your choice) and and IDE or text editor (including knowing the shortcuts) can provide immensely useful.
+Working with a debugger (of your choice) and an IDE or text editor (including knowing the shortcuts) can provide immensely useful.
 For example, macros in vim have saved me hours worth of work.

 Prioritization skills.